The Hispanic community is one of the fastest growing communities in America this decade.

 Madison is a city in Lake County, South Dakota, United States.
 The population was 6,474 at the 2010 census.
 It is the county seat of Lake County and is home to Dakota State University.

-There You Have It – Hispanic Populations Across South Dakota
+There You Have It – Hispanic or Latino Populations Across South Dakota

-If you’re looking for a breakdown of Hispanic populations across South Dakota according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across South Dakota according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in South Dakota:
+If you’re curious enough, here are the least Hispanic or Latino places in South Dakota: